Auschwitz cross: Catholic presence and opposition

 Carmelite nuns opened a convent near the camp in 1984 and have been major supporters of keeping the cross on the grounds, despite opposition.
 Prominent Jewish organisations attempted to pressure Poland to remove the cross.
 Edgar Bronfman, president of the World Jewish Congress called for the removal of the convent.
-Public statements from Theo Klein, president of the Council of Jews in France, Jewish activist Serge Klarsfeld, and Gerhard Riegner, representative of the World Jewish Congress, also demanded the removal of the convent.
-The American branch of the World Jewish Congress also protested with statements from chairman Wolfe Kelman and the Orthodox faction representative Zvi Zakheim.
+Public statements from Théo Klein, then-president of the Representative Council of French Jewish Institutions, Jewish activist Serge Klarsfeld, and Gerhart Riegner, representative of the World Jewish Congress, also demanded the removal of the convent.
+The American branch of the World Jewish Congress also protested with statements from chairman Wolfe Kelman and the Orthodox Jewish representative Zvi Zakheim.
 Representatives of the Catholic Church agreed in 1987. [source?]

-One year later the Carmelites erected the large cross, previously used to celebrate Pope John Paul II's 1979 Mass for some 500,000 people on the grounds of the Auschwitz II (Birkenau) extermination camp, to commemorate the spot where 151 prisoners (including 80 Poles) were shot by Gerhard Palitzsch on 11 November, 1941.
+One year later, the Carmelite nuns erected the large cross, previously used to celebrate Pope John Paul II's 1979 Mass for some 500,000 people on the grounds of the Auschwitz II (Birkenau) extermination camp, to commemorate the spot where 151 prisoners (including 80 Poles) were shot by Gerhard Palitzsch on 11 November, 1941.
 This Mass took place just outside Block 11, a torture prison in Auschwitz I, visible from within the camp.

-Tensions escalated into 1989 when two notable protests occurred.
-In May 1989, the Women's International Zionist Organization led a protest of 300 members carrying signs and Israeli flags.
-In July 1989, New York City Rabbi Avraham Weiss traveled with six supporters and led a protest that earned international notoriety.
-Weiss and his supporters scaled the fence of the convent wearing concentration camp uniforms.
-The group then harassed the nuns with banging and shouting until local Polish workers ran them off with buckets of water.
-Representatives of the Council of Jews and the World Jewish Congress stated that mostly Jews were killed at Auschwitz and demanded that religious symbols be kept away from the site.
-Ian Kagedan of B'nai Brith Canada called the erection of the cross, "an obvious gap in understanding."
+Tensions escalated into 1989 when two notable protests occurred: in May, the Women's International Zionist Organization led a protest of 300 members carrying signs and Israeli flags, while in July, New York City Open Orthodox rabbi Avraham Weiss and six supporters led a protest that earned global notoriety.
+Weiss and his supporters scaled the fence of the convent wearing concentration camp uniforms, then harassed the nuns with banging and shouting until local Polish workers drove them off with buckets of water.
+Representatives of the Council of Jews and the World Jewish Congress stated that mostly Jews were killed at Auschwitz and demanded religious symbols be kept away from the site.
+Ian Kagedan of B'nai Brith Canada called the erection of the cross "an obvious gap in understanding."

-The Carmelites remained in their convent until 1993 and relocated a few hundred meters away from the site.
+The Carmelites remained in their convent until 1993, relocating a few hundred meters away from the site.

-In March 1998 the Plenipotentiary for Relations with the Jewish Diaspora, Krzysztof Śliwiński, was quoted in a French newspaper as saying that the cross would be removed, because its presence was disrespectful of the Jewish legacy at Auschwitz.
-By the end of March 1998, a large group of government and nongovernment leaders, including then Chief of the Prime Minister's Cabinet Wiesław Walendziak, 130 Sejm deputies, 16 senators, former President Lech Wałęsa, Cardinal Józef Glemp, and Gdańsk Archbishop Tadeusz Rakoczy, went on record as opposing the removal of the cross.
-The leader of the Defenders of the Pope's Cross, Kazimierz Świtoń, and Mieczysław Janosz, leader of the Association of War Victims, which leased the land on which the cross stood, distributed leaflets opposing the removal of the cross.
-Kazimierz Świtoń died in 2014.
+In March 1998, the government’s Plenipotentiary for Relations with the Jewish Diaspora, Krzysztof Śliwiński, was quoted in a French newspaper as saying that the cross would be removed, because its presence was disrespectful of the Jewish legacy at Auschwitz.
+By the end of the month, a large group of government and nongovernment leaders, including then-Chief of the Prime Minister's Cabinet Wiesław Walendziak, 130 Sejm deputies, 16 senators, former President Lech Wałęsa, Cardinal Józef Glemp, and Archbishop of Gdańsk Tadeusz Rakoczy, went on record as opposing the removal of the cross.
+The leader of the Defenders of the Pope's Cross, Kazimierz Świtoń, and Mieczysław Janosz, leader of the Association of War Victims, which leased the land on which the cross stood, distributed leaflets opposing the removal of the cross. Świtoń died in 2014.